Fracture Reduction – Types, Procedure, Recovery, And Risks

 - There are many types of arch bars available.

-- Rigid types are made by half round stainless steel wire of 18 and 21 gauge.
+- Rigid types are made by half-round stainless steel wire of 18 and 21 gauge.

-- The arch bars are indicated when there are not enough teeth in the arch for conventional Risdon’s wiring or when all teeth in arch cannot be secured due to poor periodontal condition of teeth.
+- The arch bars are indicated when there are not enough teeth in the arch for conventional Risdon’s wiring or when all teeth in the arch cannot be secured due to poor periodontal condition of the teeth.

 - The arch bar should be perfectly adapted to the teeth in the arch because if the bar is not fitd, it can cause orthodontic movement.